augustposch/seattle/README.md

 Transit crowdedness prediction on the Seattle light rail.
 I seek to understand patterns in when the vehicles are crowded, and develop a predictive model that uses past observations to predict how crowded a vehicle of interest will be 30 minutes from now.

-Please explore different sections of the project by reading the individual notebooks in the /notebooks folder.
-This repository is private, because the data was granted to me through a public records request.
+This Readme explains the most important figures and conclusions of the project.
+To explore different sections of the project, read the individual notebooks in the /notebooks folder (you can even run them for yourself!).
+If you just want to reproduce just one figure, you can run the .py in the /src folder.
+Finally, note this repository is private, because the data was granted to me through a public records request.

 ## The basics of our dataset